Joako360/osm2city/doc/manual/preparation.rst

 Generating Elevation Data
 =========================

-``osm2city`` uses existing scenery elevation data for two reasons:
+``osm2city`` uses scenery elevation data from the FlightGear sceneries (TerraSync) for two reasons:

 * No need to get additional data from elsewhere.
-* The elevation of the generated scenery objects need to be align with the underlying scenery data.
+* The elevation of the generated scenery objects need to be aligned with the underlying scenery data (otherwise houses could hover over the ground or be invisible because below ground level).

 This comes at the cost that elevation data must be obtained by "flying" through the scenery, which can be a time consuming process for larger areas — especially if you need a good spatial resolution e.g. in mountain areas like Switzerland.
-The good part is that you only need to do this once and then only whenever the underlying scenery's elevation data changes (which is quite seldom in the case of scenery from TerraSync_).

 Please be aware that the scenery data needed for your area might not have been downloaded yet by TerraSync, e.g. if you have not yet "visited" a specific tile.
 An easy way to download large areas of data is by using TerraMaster_.
 If you are exclusively using TerraMaster_ to download data, then make sure that you in TerraMaster also use button "Synchronise shared models".